ibm-cloud-docs/security-compliance/business-partners/twistlock.md

 ## Registering Twistlock
 {: #registering-twistlock}

 You can use the {{site.data.keyword.compliance_short}} UI to create a connection to Twistlock.
-When the connection is created, you:

-  * Establish trust and associate your {{site.data.keyword.cloud_notm}} and business partner accounts
-  * Copy the required information such as credentials and URLs between the accounts
+When the connection is created, you establish trust and associate your accounts, which shares the required iinformation such as credentials and URLs.
-  * Install the business partner's finding metadata into Security Insights
-  * Validate the pairing by posting a finding from the business partner into Security Insights

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../../icons/icon_hamburger.svg) **> Security and compliance** to access the {{site.data.keyword.compliance_short}}.
 2. Navigate to **Gain insight > Configure > Business partners**.